Kansas City shooting was not an act of terrorism or homegrown violence, say police

 This tragedy comes after Kansas City suffered a record year for homicides in 2023, according to KCUR.
 Last year, 185 homicides were recorded — the most in its history and surpassing the previous record set in 2020.

 Through 45 days of 2024, the shooting was already the 49th mass shooting of the year, according to figures compiled by the Gun Violence Archive.
-The site defines a mass shooting as any event in which four or more people are shot or killed.
+The site defines a mass shooting as any event in which four or more people are shot, whether injured or killed.
 It was also the third in Kansas City alone.

 This is a developing story and will be updated.
 Follow live coverage from member station KCUR.